awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/greengrass-nucleus-component.md

 \(Optional\) You can spool MQTT QoS 0 messages that the core device receives while its offline\.
 If you set this option to `true`, the core device spools QoS 0 messages that it can't send while it's offline\.
 If you set this option to `false`, the core device discards these messages\.
 The core device always spools QoS 1 messages unless the spool is full\.
 Default: `false`

   `jvmOptions`
 \(Optional\) The JVM options to use to run the AWS IoT Greengrass Core software\.
-For example, to specify a maximum heap size, you can set this option to `-Xmx64m`\.
+For information about recommended JVM options for running AWS IoT Greengrass Core software, see [Control memory allocation with JVM options](configure-greengrass-core-v2.md#jvm-tuning)\.
 <a name="nucleus-component-parameter-restart-para"></a>When you deploy a change to this configuration parameter, the AWS IoT Greengrass Core software restarts for the change to take effect\.

 `iotDataEndpoint`
-The AWS IoT data endpoint for your AWS account\.
+<a name="nucleus-component-configuration-iot-data-endpoint"></a>The AWS IoT data endpoint for your AWS account\.
 <a name="nucleus-component-set-iot-endpoints"></a>When you run the AWS IoT Greengrass Core software with the `--provision true` option, the software gets your data and credentials endpoints from AWS IoT and sets them in the nucleus component\.

 `iotCredEndpoint`
-The AWS IoT credentials endpoint for your AWS account\.
+<a name="nucleus-component-configuration-iot-cred-endpoint"></a>The AWS IoT credentials endpoint for your AWS account\.
 <a name="nucleus-component-set-iot-endpoints"></a>When you run the AWS IoT Greengrass Core software with the `--provision true` option, the software gets your data and credentials endpoints from AWS IoT and sets them in the nucleus component\.

 `greengrassDataPlanePort`
-This parameter is available in v2\.0\.4 and later of this component\.
+This feature is available in v2\.0\.4 and later of this component\.
 \(Optional\) The port to use for data plane connections\.
 For more information, see [Connect on port 443 or through a network proxy](configure-greengrass-core-v2.md#configure-alpn-network-proxy)\.
 You must specify a port where the device can make outbound connections\.
 If you specify a port that is blocked, the device won't be able to connect to AWS IoT Greengrass to receive deployments\.
 Choose from the following options: